michaelpb/whiteboard/README.md

 presentations.
 It's great for guiding code-heavy classroom lectures, tutorials, workshops, or presentations.

-**Whiteboard is very WIP and not ready for public usage.
-If you really, really want to dig in keep on reading.**

 ## Pre-built packages

-- Since Whiteboard is a WIP, there are no pre-built packages at this time!
+**Whiteboard is a WIP and not quite ready for public usage.
+Check back very soon for pre-built packages to begin using it in your own demonstrations!**

 # Development